cs1302uga/cs1302-str-list/README.md

    **No**, this violates [a requirement](#no-java-util-arrays); instead, you should write your own version of the method you want to use.
-Most of the methods that you think you might need from that class can be written in 6 lines of code or less (often much less), and writing your own version will serve as some much needed practice.
+Most of the methods that you think you might need from that class can be written in 6 lines of code or less (often much less), and writing your own version will serve as some much-needed practice.

 Have a question?
 Please post it on the course Piazza.